3D Visualization Tips for Architects and Designers In 2022

 Use Reference Images

 Don’t be afraid to use reference pictures.
 The more pictures you take, the more pictures you look at and the clearer your idea of perspective will become.

 Start Off Simple

-Sketch it out, pick a neutral color palette.
+Sketch it out, and pick a neutral color palette.
 You add to these later, but starting with complicated color palettes or jumping into intricate details right off the bat can actually slow you down and even make the render look amateur.

 Add More Textures

-Adding textures to the surfaces makes it more natural-looking.
+Adding textures to the surfaces makes them more natural-looking.
 It also works as a nice added touch when working with simple color palettes.
 You can easily use textures to make your interior more regal or your products look more natural.